 The cited FAA Takeoff Safety Training Aid was published in 1993.
 I learned of this technique while attending the United Airlines Boeing 747 Captain's course in 1986.
 It seems this technique-turned-procedure came from United . . .

-In the days of yore – that means anything prior to 1986 for me, the days before flying “modern” aircraft – the takeoff abort briefing was short and easy to understand.
+In the days of yore – that means anything prior to 1986 for me — the year I learned the error of my earlier training — the days before flying “modern” aircraft – the takeoff abort briefing was short and easy to understand.